 The skin takes some time to heal after a microblading procedure.
 During that period, your brows will go through some phases.
 First, the brows will be too dark, then the brows will start scabbing, and finally, will lose some of the pigment and you might think your microblading was unsuccessful.

 The touch up microblading corrects all the possible imperfections.
 Its purpose is to fix things that went wrong during the healing time.
-It is also an opportunity to make some modifications, in case you feel the colour or shape of the brows is not quite right yet.
+It is also an opportunity to make some modifications, in case you feel the color or shape of the brows is not quite right yet.

 What Happens When Microblading Touch Up Not Done?